mianmusa160-glitch/Concepts-Of-Array-In-c-/README.md

 Visual: A single row.

 Syntax: type[] arrayName;<br>
 # 2. Two-Dimensional Array (2D)
-A 2D array is essentially a matrix or a table with rows and columns.
-It is defined using a single comma inside the square brackets [,].
+<b>A 2D array is essentially a matrix or a table with rows and columns.
+It is defined using a single comma inside the square brackets [,].</b>

 Visual: A spreadsheet or a grid.